intel/media-delivery/README.rst

 1. Service(s) running inside the container which produces and distributes media stream(s)
-2. Client(s) running somewhere (not neccessarily inside the container) which consume media streams
+2. Client(s) running somewhere (not necessarily inside the container) which consume media streams

 To get list of streams you will be able to play, execute::